 Master's Program.
 Final oral defense examinations are required of all students presenting theses or research projects.
-A thesis committee is composed of a minimum of three and a maximum of five graduate faculty, including the chairperson who must be a GF-11 or GF-2 graduate faculty member.
-Graduate faculty in GF-3 status may cochair a thesis committee upon approval of the graduate dean and as long as the committee chair holds GF-1 or GF-2 status.
+A thesis committee is composed of a minimum of three and a maximum of five graduate faculty, including the chairperson who must be a regular Graduate Faculty member.
+Faculty holding Affiliate Graduate Faculty status may cochair a thesis committee upon approval of the graduate dean and as long as the committee chair holds regular Graduate Faculty status.
 At least one committee member, the graduate dean’s representative, must be from an academic department outside the major department.
 A majority of the committee members must be from the major department.
-No more than one committee member may have GF-3 graduate faculty status.
+No more than one committee member may have Affiliate Graduate Faculty status.

 Doctoral Program.
 Final oral defense examinations are required for all students presenting dissertations.
-The supervisory (dissertation) committee is composed of a minimum of five graduate faculty, with at least four having GF-1 or GF-2 membership, including the chairperson who must have GF-2 status.
-Graduate faculty holding the status of GF-1 or GF-3 may cochair a dissertation committee if the chair holds GF-2 status and is approved by the Doctoral Subcouncil.
+The supervisory (dissertation) committee is composed of a minimum of five graduate faculty, with at least four having regular Graduate Faculty membership, including the chairperson.
+Faculty holding Affiliate Graduate Faculty status may cochair a dissertation committee if the chair holds regular Graduate Faculty status.
 At least one committee member, the graduate dean’s representative, must be from an academic department outside the major department.
 A majority of the committee members must be from the major department.
-No more than one committee member may have graduate faculty status as GF-3.
+No more than one committee member may have Affiliate Graduate Faculty status.
 In addition to guiding the student to successful completion of the dissertation, this committee conducts the final oral defense examination.

 Once the supervisory committee has approved the dissertation proposal (via the proposal form submitted to the Graduate School), changes do not normally occur in the committee structure.
 If committee membership needs to be altered after proposal approval, the committee chair requests such a change via memo to the graduate dean indicating the membership change and the rationale for such a change.